Hansruedi von Gunten

-Hansruedi von Gunten (born 12 December 1928 in Bern; died 7 December 2021) was a Swiss chemist and mountaineer.
+Hansruedi von Gunten (12 December 1928 in Bern – 7 December 2021) was a Swiss chemist and mountaineer.
 Together with Dolf Reist he succeeded on May 24, 1956, the third ascent of Mount Everest.

 Early years and life

 Gunten graduated in Bern, the Municipal Gymnasium (Matura 1948), studied at the University of Bern chemistry (major), physics and geology (minor subjects), doctored from 1954 to 1956 at the Physical Institute at FG Houtermans on age determinations of Congolese minerals and radioactive bleach (Cotunnites) from Mount Vesuvius.
 He refused a call to the Johannes Gutenberg University in Mainz.
 From 1970 until his retirement in 1993, he was a full professor of radiochemistry.
 He supervised numerous diploma and doctoral students.

 Gunten spent two sabbaticals at the Argonne National Laboratory near Chicago, USA (1957 and 1966) and one each at the Lawrence Berkeley Laboratory in Berkeley, California USA (1980) and in Sydney, Australia (1990).

 These activities have resulted in more than 150 publications in renowned journals.

 From Gunten has numerous peaks in the Alps on z.
 T. difficult routes (including the north wall of the Aiguille du plan) defeated.
 He participated in a geological research expedition in East Greenland in 1953 (first ascent of the Shackletons-Bjerg, together with John Haller and Wolfgang Diehl on 2 August).
 He climbed in Mexico, Ecuador, New Zealand and Japan volcanoes.